mikefilsaime-groove/ChromeExtension/replit.md

 **DOM Injection Strategy**: Controllers are injected as sibling elements to videos (inserted before the video in the parent element) rather than as overlays.
 The parent element's position is automatically adjusted to `relative` if it's `static`, ensuring the absolutely positioned controller displays correctly.

 **Event Delegation**: Each speed button has its own click handler that prevents event propagation to avoid interfering with the underlying video player's controls.

+**Drag-and-Drop System**: Controllers are draggable using a mousedown/mousemove/mouseup event pattern.
+The drag handler detects clicks outside of buttons (allowing buttons to remain clickable) and updates the controller position in real-time.
+Position changes are persisted to Chrome's sync storage immediately after drag completion.

+**Position Persistence**: Uses Chrome's `chrome.storage.sync` API to save and retrieve the controller's last position.
+The saved position is loaded on initialization and applied to all new video controllers, creating a consistent experience across different videos and websites.

 ### UI Design Pattern